-Sales of travel-related products and services
+Sale of travel-related products and services:

-- (i) Revenue from the sale of package tours is recognised over time because the package is simultaneously received and consumed by the customer when the Group performs.
+- Revenue from the sale of package tours is recognised over time because the package is simultaneously received and consumed by the customer when the Group performs.
 The revenue is recognised based on the actual service provided to the end of the year as a proportion of the total services to be provided.
-This is determined based on the actual day spent at the destination relative to the total expected tour days. - (ii) When the Group is acting as a principal in the sale of FIT products (such as air tickets and hotel rooms), the revenue from the sale of FIT products is recorded on the gross basis and is recognised at the point in time when the products are sold to the customers. - (iii) When the Group is acting as an agent in the sale of FIT products, the margin income from the sale of FIT products is recognised at the point in time when the services have been rendered. - (iv) Income from the sale of ancillary travel-related products and services (such as visa application processing, admission tickets to tourist attractions and arranging the purchase of travel insurance for customers), except for income from conferencing services is recognised when the services are provided to customers. - (v) Income from the provision of conferencing services is recognised over time because of continuous transfer of control to the customer.
-The revenue is recognised based on the actual service provided to the end of the reporting period as a proportion of the total services to be provided.
+This is determined based on the actual day spent at the destination relative to the total expected tour days. - When the Group is acting as a principal in the sale of FIT products (such as air tickets and hotel rooms), the revenue from the sale of FIT products is recorded on the gross basis and is recognised at the point in time when the products are sold to the customers. - When the Group is acting as an agent in the sale of FIT products, the margin income from the sale of FIT products is recognised at the point in time when the services have been rendered. - (iv) Income from the sale of ancillary travel-related products and services (such as visa application processing, admission tickets to tourist attractions and arranging the purchase of travel insurance for customers), except for income from conferencing services, is recognised when the services are provided to customers.